v6d-io/v6d/docs/notes/integration-bigdata.rst

    integration/dask.rst
    integration/ml.rst

-Vineyard serves as a powerful data sharing engine, seamlessly integrating with a variety of big-data computing platforms.
+Vineyard serves as a powerful data-sharing engine, seamlessly integrating with a variety of big-data computing platforms.
 This includes machine learning frameworks and the distributed data processing engine, Dask.